andrewbeng89/mitb_node_demo/README.md

 This tutorial will cover the steps for using a virtual maching (VM) on [koding.com](https://koding.com) to code node.js web apps and use Travis-CI as a test and deploy tool to push updates to Heroku.
 This tutorial will also allow you to push 'static' files (e.g. HTML, JavaScripts etc.) to the GitHub pages brance of your repository.

+The second part of this tutorial will cover automated

 Once you have signed up and received an invitation for Koding.com, you will have access to a persional Koding VM.
 Open the terminal shell of your VM which will look like this:

 ![koding terminal](https://github.com/andrewbeng89/mitb_gae_demo/raw/master//images/koding_vm.png)